athanasiosem/betterread/README.md

 </p>

 # Features
 betterread is a simple Chrome/Edge extension that changes the CSS style of a website for better reading experience.
-The extension is useful when browsing sites that have all their body layout left-aligned, have small fonts, have no or little line-height or more than 80 characters long sentences.
+The extension is useful when browsing sites that:
+- have all their body layout left-aligned,
+- have small fonts,
+- have no or little line-height
+- have more than 80 characters long sentences.

+SPECIAL NOTE: The extension takes a general approach and is not site specific, therefore, it will not work on all websites.
+Where it shines are old webpages that are not designed for readability.

 # Installation
 At this time, you can only install the extension from its source.
 First of all, [download the extension zip file](https://github.com/athanasiosem/betterread/archive/refs/heads/main.zip).
 After you have downloaded the file, unzip it to a destination of your choice.
 Next, open the "Extensions" page (chrome://extensions/) in the browser and turn on the "Developer mode".